tensult/role-acl/README.md

 ### Example for versions >= 4.0.0
 **These versions support async condition functions so everything returned by ACL is a promise** [Take a look at the test cases][tests]

+## Upgrading to >= 4.0.0
+* There are many breaking changes and all grant querying related functions return a promise so please update the code accordingly.
+* All future updates and bug fixes will happen only to versions >= 4.
+* New features only available in >= 4
+  * Storing and retrieving of custom condition functions.
+  * Promise based conditional functions.

 ## Licenses